 Resilience.
 Emotional agility.
 Psychological vitality.
 Regardless of the name we give it, this skill has a important impact on how we deal with life.

 Business losses, health problems, family issues.
-How we react to these adversities determines our future fulfillment.
-And it also determines whether we can restore magic and meaning to our lives.
+How we react to such adversities determines our future fulfilment.
+It also determines whether we can restore magic and meaning to our lives afterwards.